 The Group makes quantitative assessments of credit risk using the Standard Formula.
-As mentioned, spread and market concentration risks are assessed within the market risk module, whereas counterparty default risk is assessed in a separate module.
-This section will set out the results for counterparty default risk, whereas market risk is discussed in section C.2 Market risk.
+As mentioned, spread risk and market risk concentration are assessed within the market risk module, whereas counterparty default risk is assessed in a separate counterparty default risk module.
+This section will set out the results for counterparty default risk, whereas market risk is discussed in section $\underline{C.2}$ "Market risk".

-The Group's solvency capital requirement in accordance with the Standard Formula for counterparty default risk amounted to EUR 25.0 million as at 31 December 2020 (31 December 2019: EUR 25.4 million) or 6.1% (31 December 2019: 7.5%) of the total SCR of all risk modules.
-The risk as at 31 December 2020 has remained at a similar level to 31 December 2019.
+The Group's solvency capital requirement in accordance with the Standard Formula for counterparty default risk amounted to EUR 20.6 million as at 31 December 2021 (31 December 2020: EUR 25.0 million) or 4.7% (31 December 2020: 6.1%) of the total SCR of all risk modules27.
+The risk decreased somewhat from 31 December 2021 to 31 December 2020.